Guided Flows for Generative Modeling and Decision Making: Planning for Offline RL

 \subsubsection{Plan Generation (Q1)}

 To verify the capability of flows to generate meaningful plans that can guide the agent, we sample from a flow on the \hopper-\medium dataset.
 We randomly select a subtrajectory $\tausub$ from the dataset, and let flow condition on its first state and RTG $0.8$.
-This RTG value is out-of-distribution, as the maximum RTG value of the training dataset is $0.61$.
 Figure~\ref{fig:hopper_traj} plots both state sequences.
-We can see that the generated state sequence is almost identical to the ground truth, even though the RTG value we condition on is out-of-distribution.
-See Figure~\ref{fig:hopper_trajs_more} for more examples.
+We can see that the generated state sequence is almost identical to the ground truth, demonstrating that guided flow is capable to generate meaningful plans to navigate the agent.
+We note that this RTG value $0.8$ is out-of-distribution (OOD), as the maximum RTG value of the training dataset is $0.61$.
+This suggests that guided flows might be even robust to OOD RTG values\footnote{We note that the fundamental task for offline RL is to address the offline-to-online distribution shift.
+During online evaluation, an offline trained agent might encounter unseen data, potentially resulting in the generation of unreasonable actions or states that lead to poor performance.
+To address this issue, various notions of conservatism has been introduced into offline RL algorithms.
+The overarching objective of those diverse conservatism techniques is to maintain the output of the algorithm close to the training data distribution. }, which we believe is an interesting property to understand and a potential direction to explore for future work, see related discussions in \citet{chen2021decision, emmons2021rvs, zheng2022online, nguyen2022reliable}.
+We refer the readers to Figure~\ref{fig:hopper_trajs_more} for more examples of generated plans.